kognifai/Galore/SDK-documentation/Pipeline Operations.md

 pick
 -------------

-pick channels from a sampleset
+Picks channels from a sample set

 Parameters